iprice73/SpaceTradeSimulator/README.md

 Console game to develop my OOP skills.
 UI is not that pretty but it doesnt't matter.
-Game is still in development and I have no idea when whill i finish this.
+Game is still in development and I have no idea when will I finish this.

 # Running game
 After entering game directory type following commands